 This is a brief overview of the history of the Jemez Valley and surrounding areas from “the beginning of time.”
-The tab below the Overview is a timeline with details of events from 2500 BCE to the present.
+See the timeline with details of events from 2500 BCE to the present.

 Humans have come to the Jemez Valley at least since 2500 B.C.
 The earliest visitors were undoubtedly seasonal hunter-gatherers.
 Later groups stayed long enough to harvest a corn crop, as evidenced by archaeological findings at Jemez Cave near Soda Dam.
-Over the millenia since then, groups migrated in, mostly from the Four Corners area, and eventually formed substantial pueblos.
-This habitation period culminated in a number of large pueblos, the ruins of which lie atop every mesa, many with hundreds of rooms.
-Some historians believe that as many as 30,000 people lived in the Jemez Mountains at the time of the first Spanish contact.
+Over the millennia since then, groups migrated in, mostly from the Four Corners area, and eventually formed substantial pueblos.
+This habitation period culminated in a number of large pueblos.
+Remains of those ancestral sites are atop every mesa, many with hundreds of rooms.
+Archeologists’ latest estimates are that 6,000-8,000 people lived in the Jemez Mountains at the time of the first Spanish contact.
 The surviving Rio Grande pueblos are the descendants of a much larger population.

 The Spanish were expelled in the Pueblo Revolt of 1680.
 They returned in force in 1692 and reconquered all of their previously occupied territory.
 The land gradually became repopulated by Spanish farmers, although only an estimated 300 Jemez returned, their numbers decimated by disease and hardship.
 A number of land grants were awarded by the Spanish Crown to Spanish colonists and Indian pueblos.
 The earliest of several grants in this area was in 1768.

 By 1821, the Spanish population numbered around 800, according to Spanish records of the time.
-During the 1800s, the area was at first solely occupied by farmers, then later sheep herders and ranchers.
-The colonists farmed land in the river bottoms and grazed sheep and cattle in the common areas in the forest.
-They continued to be subjected to raids from Navajos (an eastern boundary of the Navajo Nation lies just west of the Naciamento Mountains).
+During the 1800s, the area was at first solely occupied by farmers, then later sheepherders and ranchers.
+They continued to be subjected to raids from Navajos (an eastern boundary of the Navajo Nation lies just west of the Nacimiento Mountains).
 While many Spanish villages are long buried under dirt and dust, a surprising number have survived for more than 500 years.
 Oldest in this region are Sam Ysidro, first settled in 1699, and Cuba, settled by 1736.
 All were built in the traditional style around a plaza, and while some have retained that design, many have been distorted by modern highways and growth patterns.
 The Spanish settlers lived happily for centuries, herding sheep and cattle on their common lands, growing crops in the rich bottomlands along rivers and streams, worshiping in small churches that were the center of each community.

 U.S. Takes Over